Posted by Chrom Tech on 20th Oct 2025

 How do Non-Polar Columns Differ from Polar Columns?

-Non-polar columns have a non-polar stationary phase that interacts weakly with polar analytes, leading to faster elution of polar compounds.
-Conversely, polar columns have a polar stationary phase, resulting in stronger retention of polar analytes.
+Non-polar columns feature non-polar stationary phases that weakly interact with polar analytes, causing faster elution of polar compounds.
+Polar columns contain polar stationary phases, which retain polar analytes longer due to stronger intermolecular interactions.